 Dental Hemisection and Root Amputation

-If, even after a root canal, one or more of the tooth’s roots should become infected or there is significant bone loss around the tooth, your dentist may refer you to an oral and facial surgeon for a hemisection or root amputation.
+If, even after a root canal, one or more of the tooth’s roots should become infected or there is significant bone loss around the tooth, your dentist may refer you to an oral and maxillofacial surgeon for a hemisection or root amputation.
 During a hemisection, your surgeon removes one-half of the tooth, leaving a serviceable one-rooted tooth.
 The term “root amputation” refers to the surgical removal of one root of a multi-rooted tooth.

 Trigeminal Nerve Repair

 The trigeminal nerve, which is responsible for sensation in the face and such functions as biting and chewing, may be at risk for injury during some oral and maxillofacial surgical procedures.
-Oral and facial surgeons are able to diagnose and manage these injuries with both non-surgical and surgical treatments to restore sensation and function.
+Oral and maxillofacial surgeons are able to diagnose and manage these injuries with both non-surgical and surgical treatments to restore sensation and function.

 Other Soft Tissue Surgeries